List of roads in London, Ontario: Dundas Street

 Dundas Street is a very long (albeit broken) historic route running from London to Toronto, and represented the First Concession Road, or Base Line Road, of London Township.
 The portion within London runs for 11.3 km as a main east–west road through central and eastern London.
 Much of it was designated as Highway 2 until the late 1990s.
 It begins where Riverside Drive eastbound crosses the Thames River, and ends at the eastern city limits, although travelers continuing east through Thamesford and Woodstock also will still be on Dundas Street until it changes its name to Governors Road and becomes discontinuous near Paris.
 Except in the downtown core, west of Wellington Street, the road is a four-lane road, with no median strip.
-A former western section, Dundas Street West, was incorporated into Riverside Drive in the 1970s.
+A former western section, Dundas Street West, was incorporated into Riverside Drive in 1978.

 For the entirety of the street between London and Toronto, see Dundas Street.